Your Diabetes Foot Care Program

 Foot exam

 A foot exam checks the condition of different parts of your foot.
-First your skin and nails are checked for any signs of infection.
+First, your skin and nails are checked for any signs of infection.
 Blood flow is checked by feeling for the pulses in each foot.
 You may also have tests to study the nerves in the foot.
-These include using a small wire (monofilament) to see how sensitive your feet are.
-Dry skin on your feet may be a sign of damage to nerves which control the moisture on your skin.
+These include using a small, thin wire (monofilament) to see how sensitive your feet are.
+Dry skin on your feet may be a sign of damage to the nerves that control the moisture on your skin.
 Toenail fungal infections may lead to more serious bacterial infections.
 In certain cases, you will be asked to walk a short distance.
 This is done to check for bone, joint, and muscle problems.

 Diagnostic tests